-The enforcement personnel consist of two Police Lieutenants, three Police Sergeants and two Police Officer I's.
-The Financial personnel consists of a Program Manager (non-sworn), who reports to the Commander of MCSAP (see organizational chart below).
-The program has one of its enforcement personnel (Police Sergeant), who's duty station assignment is on the island of Tinian.
+The enforcement personnel consist of two Police Lieutenants, one Police Sergeant and two Police Officer I's.
+The Financial portion is currently handled by a Police Sergeant, who reports to the Commander of MCSAP (see organizational chart below).

-Federally funded positions in the program are as follows: One (1) Assistant Chief of Police, one (1) Police Lieutenant, two (2) Police Sergeants, one (1) Police Officer I, and one (1) Program Manager (non-enforcement).
-Positions used towards the MOE are: One (1) Police Lieutenant, one (1) Police Sergeant, one (1) Police Officer I, and the Director of Admistrative and General Services are funded through local funds.
+Federally funded positions in the program are as follows: One (1) Assistant Chief of Police, one (1) Police Lieutenant, one (1) Police Sergeant, and one (1) Police Officer I. Positions used towards the MOE are: One (1) Police Lieutenant, one (1) Police Officer I, one (1) Administrative Officer, the DPS Director of Police, and the DPS Director of Administrative & General Services, which are all funded through local funds.